OWASP/Go-SCP/src/cryptographic-practices/pseudo-random-generators.md

 ```

 You may notice that running [crypto/rand][4] is slower than [math/rand][1] but
-this is expected: not always is the fastest algorithm the safest.
+this is expected: the fastest algorithm isn't always the safest.
+Another example
+of this, is the fact that you *CANNOT* seed crypto/rand, the library uses OS-randomness
+for this, preventing developer misuse.

 ```bash
 $ for i in {1..5}; do go run rand-safe.go; done